jessolo/mdlive-sdk-demo/README.md

 }
 ```

-**Note:** `MDL_android_sdk = "com.mdlive.mdla:android-sdk:4.0.4"` is used to define the version of the SDK to use, in this case we are using `4.0.4`.
-You will need to update this version for future features or bug fixes come with next versions.
+**Note:** `MDL_android_sdk = "com.mdlive.mdla:android-sdk:4.0.4"` is used to define the version of the SDK to use.
+As of the release of this readme, we are using `4.0.4`.
+You will need to update this attribute to pick up features or bug fixes, as suggested or broadcasted with future versions.

-Once root file is well configured, we need to configure our application `build.gradle` adding the respective dependencies:
+Once your root `build.gradle` file has been successfully configured, you will need to configure your application `build.gradle` adding the respective dependencies:

  ```groovy
  android {